Punch7577/Gatologger/README.md

 "The keylogger will not work".

 Double check to see if you set up the keylogger properly.
 If you did, then that could potentially be an issue with Python.
 Check if it needs to update, or if you have it installed on your system properly.
 You could also try testing the code on a different website or application to see if it works there.
 If this does not work, then see if the settings on your computer are blocking it from working.
 Also check the OS you are using, and see if it might be compatible with your system.
+If it still does not work, then try seeing if the keys are being appended into the text file.
+If they are not, then try creating your own text file and replacing every 'txt.txt' in the code with the name of your text file.

 "The backspace button does not work properly".